-Our most popular format is customized on-site training because it allows organizations to focus on their specific needs in a familiar and convenient setting that saves valuable time and travel costs.
+Our most popular format is on-site training because it allows organizations to focus on their specific needs in a familiar and convenient setting, saving valuable time and travel costs.

 Session sizes range from individual coaching and departmental groups to all-staff sessions.
 Most involve 8–12 people, which is ideal in terms of sharing ideas and making it more affordable.*

-* We encourage clients to invite staff from other organizations as a way to defray costs
+* We encourage clients to invite staff from other organizations to defray costs

-Our capacity-building training and workshops are based on the direct assistance we provide to clients in areas such as budget development, grant writing, communications materials, and other forms of technical support.
+Our capacity-building training and workshops are based on the direct assistance we provide to clients in areas such as budget development, grant proposals, communications materials, and other forms of technical support.

-We invite organizations to select individual elements from any of the consulting services described below — and inquire about topics not specifically listed — to create a customized training or consultation to meet your needs.
+We invite organizations to select elements from any of the consulting services described below — or ask about topics not specifically listed — to create a customized training or consultation to meet your specific needs.